 COMO Laucala Island, Fiji

-Thatch-roofed homes hovering over a lagoon, clifftop bungalows linked with wooden bridges, quaint cottages tucked amidst tropical plant life…the residences on Laucala Island are straight out of a Fijian fairy tale.
+Thatch-roofed houses hovering over a lagoon, clifftop bungalows linked with wooden bridges, quaint cottages tucked amidst tropical plant life… the residences on Laucala Island are straight out of a Fijian fairy tale.
 The charm of this private island resort in Fiji lies in its commitment to creating a South Pacific-sexy, yet authentic experience, including a replica Fijian village, complete with a dance ground temple.
-Days and nights here can be spent relaxing by the water or chockfull of activities, like underwater scootering, kite surfing, sailing, wreck diving and night fishing.
+Days and nights here can be spent relaxing by the water or chockful of activities, like underwater scootering, kite surfing, sailing, wreck diving and night fishing.

-Contact Indagare or your Trip Designer for assistance planning your private island resort getaway.
-Our team can match you with the island and activities that are right for you, and provide information on covid travel safety, destinations that are open to travel, Covid-19 hotel policies, transportation options and more.
+Contact Indagare or your Trip Designer to start planning a trip to some of our favorite private islands.
+Our team can help match you to the island destinations that are right for you and answer questions about logistics, transportation and more.

 Private Island Resorts in North America and the Caribbean

 COMO Parrot Cay, Turks & Caicos